stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 ## Verification Methodology

-Unlike a plain literature survey, every one of the fifty solved exercises in this compilation has been independently checked against its own stated differential equation (or transfer function) and initial conditions, rather than simply quoted.
+Unlike a plain literature survey, every one of the seventy-one solved exercises in this compilation has been independently checked against its own stated differential equation (or transfer function) and initial conditions, rather than simply quoted.
 Three complementary methods were used, chosen per entry according to what its stated form allowed:

 - **Symbolic Laplace-transform matching.** For entries given as a transfer function $H(s)$ (or $C(s)$) paired with an impulse/step response $h(t)$ (or $c(t)$), and for IVPs whose claimed solution has no time-shifted (Heaviside) piece, the claimed time-domain solution's Laplace transform was computed symbolically (via SymPy) and compared against $H(s)$, or against $Y(s)$ built from the stated ODE's coefficients and initial conditions.
 - **Segment-wise ODE and jump-matching.** For IVPs whose forcing includes one or more shifted delta impulses $\delta(t-c)$ — where the claimed solution is naturally piecewise/Heaviside-driven — each solution was checked directly: the homogeneous differential equation on every open interval between impulses, continuity of $y, y', \dots, y^{(n-2)}$ at each impulse location, and the required jump of $y^{(n-1)}$ by (impulse amplitude)/(leading coefficient) at that point.
 This avoids a limitation of general-purpose symbolic Laplace-transform routines, which do not reliably transform expressions built from `Heaviside(t-c)*f(t-c)`.
 - **Numeric self-consistency.** For the one entry specified purely by numeric physical parameters (Shabana, Example 1.10), the stated parameters were used to recompute the natural frequency, damping ratio, damped frequency, and response amplitude and check them against every numeric value the source itself reports.

-This process confirmed all thirty-seven originally transcribed solved exercises exactly as transcribed; thirteen additional examples (Angeles, p.132; Finan, p.57; Anderson, p.206; Anderson, p.22; Bavafa-Toosi, p.203; Bavafa-Toosi, p.204, Example 3.2; Bavafa-Toosi, p.204, Example 3.3; Bavafa-Toosi, p.822; Engelberg, p.31; Frank, p.29; Ghosh, p.23; Ghosh, p.24; Ghosh, p.33) were subsequently added, each independently verified the same way.
-It also surfaced five transcription issues beyond the duplicate example discussed in the Conclusion below, each corrected inline with an explicit derivation rather than silently: an incomplete equation (Nagle, p.403, Example 4), a garbled unit label (Shabana, p.41, Example 1.10), a single-character transcription error (Xie, p.258, Example 6.13), and two examples whose printed answers did not actually satisfy their own stated equations (Gangadharaiah & Sandeep, p.340, Example 4.25; Bavafa-Toosi, p.204, Example 3.3).
+This process confirmed all thirty-seven originally transcribed solved exercises exactly as transcribed; thirty-one additional examples (Angeles, p.132; Finan, p.57; Anderson, p.206; Anderson, p.22; Bavafa-Toosi, p.203; Bavafa-Toosi, p.204, Example 3.2; Bavafa-Toosi, p.204, Example 3.3; Bavafa-Toosi, p.822; Engelberg, p.31; Frank, p.29; Ghosh, p.23; Ghosh, p.24; Ghosh, p.33; Kamaraju & Narasimham, p.105; Kamaraju & Narasimham, p.79; Kamaraju & Narasimham, p.106; Kamaraju & Narasimham, p.99; Khalil, p.68; Khalil, p.84; Khalil, p.439; Khalil, p.440; Krishnaveni & Rajeswari, p.471; Krishnaveni & Rajeswari, p.472, Example 8.22; Krishnaveni & Rajeswari, p.472, Example 8.23; Krishnaveni & Rajeswari, p.473; Krishnaveni & Rajeswari, p.476; Krishnaveni & Rajeswari, p.482; Krishnaveni & Rajeswari, p.483; Kulakowski, Gardner & Shearer, p.434; Kulakowski, Gardner & Shearer, p.435; Narasimham, p.36) were subsequently added, each independently verified the same way.
+It also surfaced eight transcription issues beyond the duplicate example discussed in the Conclusion below, each corrected inline with an explicit derivation rather than silently: an incomplete equation (Nagle, p.403, Example 4), a garbled unit label (Shabana, p.41, Example 1.10), a single-character transcription error (Xie, p.258, Example 6.13), and five examples whose printed answers did not actually satisfy their own stated equations (Gangadharaiah & Sandeep, p.340, Example 4.25; Bavafa-Toosi, p.204, Example 3.3; Kamaraju & Narasimham, p.79; Krishnaveni & Rajeswari, p.476, Example 8.27; Kulakowski, Gardner & Shearer, p.435, Example A2.2).

-A machine-readable export of the full, verified example set — problem source, coefficients or transfer function, forcing, initial conditions, closed-form solution, and verification method for each of the fifty entries — is provided alongside this article as `solved_examples.json` and `solved_examples.csv`, so the collection can be consumed directly by an automated test harness rather than re-transcribed by hand.
+A machine-readable export of the full, verified example set — problem source, coefficients or transfer function, forcing, initial conditions, closed-form solution, and verification method for each of the seventy-one entries — is provided alongside this article as `solved_examples.json` and `solved_examples.csv`, so the collection can be consumed directly by an automated test harness rather than re-transcribed by hand.

 Concretely, each entry in `solved_examples.json` carries a `type` field that determines how it is best exercised as a test case:

-- **`ivp` entries** (15 of the 50) give fully numeric ODE coefficients, a list of forcing impulses (amplitude, derivative order, and shift location), and numeric initial conditions — a direct, ready-to-parse input for an ODE solver under test.
+- **`ivp` entries** (17 of the 71) give fully numeric ODE coefficients, a list of forcing impulses (amplitude, derivative order, and shift location), and numeric initial conditions — a direct, ready-to-parse input for an ODE solver under test.
 A test harness can feed `(ode_coeffs_highest_to_lowest, forcing, initial_conditions)` straight into the solver, evaluate both the solver's output and the quoted `solution_latex` (parsed via a CAS such as SymPy) at a grid of sample times away from the impulse locations, and assert numerical agreement to within a chosen tolerance.
-- **`transfer_function` entries** (23 of the 50) pair a transfer function `H_s` with its known impulse response `h_t` — suited to testing a Laplace-domain toolbox: run the transform under test on `H_s` and diff the result against `h_t`.
+- **`transfer_function` entries** (42 of the 71) pair a transfer function `H_s` with its known impulse response `h_t` — suited to testing a Laplace-domain toolbox: run the transform under test on `H_s` and diff the result against `h_t`.
-- **`ivp_symbolic` entries** (11 of the 50) carry general, symbolic parameters (e.g. $\tau$, $k$, $\omega_0$, $\zeta$) rather than fixed numbers, which makes them well suited to property-based or randomized testing: substitute random concrete values for the symbolic parameters before each comparison, exercising the solver across a swept parameter range instead of one fixed case.
+- **`ivp_symbolic` entries** (11 of the 71) carry general, symbolic parameters (e.g. $\tau$, $k$, $\omega_0$, $\zeta$) rather than fixed numbers, which makes them well suited to property-based or randomized testing: substitute random concrete values for the symbolic parameters before each comparison, exercising the solver across a swept parameter range instead of one fixed case.
 - **The one `ivp_numeric` entry** (Shabana, Example 1.10) is a fully numeric physical-parameter case, suited to a straightforward fixed-input regression test.

-Across all four types, the `verified` and `verification_method` fields let a harness filter to only independently-checked entries before trusting them as an oracle (all 50 here are `verified: true`), and the stable `id` field gives each entry a natural key for parametrized test naming (e.g. `pytest.mark.parametrize` keyed by `id`, or a JUnit/xUnit test-case name).
+Across all four types, the `verified` and `verification_method` fields let a harness filter to only independently-checked entries before trusting them as an oracle (all 71 here are `verified: true`), and the stable `id` field gives each entry a natural key for parametrized test naming (e.g. `pytest.mark.parametrize` keyed by `id`, or a JUnit/xUnit test-case name).
 The flat `solved_examples.csv` carries the same bibliographic and verification columns (`id`, `author`, `book_title`, `page`, `example`, `type`, `verified`, `verification_method`, `notes`) for quick spreadsheet review or for a lightweight runner that would rather avoid a JSON parser; the fuller mathematical content — coefficients, forcing, initial conditions, and closed-form solution — is only in the JSON, since it does not flatten cleanly into CSV columns.

 ---

 ## Conclusion

-This article gathered fifty fully worked examples — each an LTI ODE (or, equivalently, a transfer function) forced by a Dirac delta impulse or its derivative, paired with a published closed-form solution — from nineteen textbooks spanning ordinary differential equations, vibrations, signals and systems, and control engineering.
+This article gathered seventy-one fully worked examples — each an LTI ODE (or, equivalently, a transfer function) forced by a Dirac delta impulse or its derivative, paired with a published closed-form solution — from twenty-four textbooks spanning ordinary differential equations, vibrations, signals and systems, and control engineering.
 These are supplemented by dozens of further exercise references, without solutions, indexed across twenty texts (several of which overlap with the solved set) to point the reader toward additional practice material.
 All content in both categories was extracted, not derived: no new analytical results are claimed, and every solved example was independently verified against its stated equation rather than merely transcribed (see Verification Methodology above).

 Three intended uses motivated the compilation.
 As a pedagogical resource, the dual-category structure — Solved Exercises grouped by ODE order and then alphabetized by author, Additional Exercises alphabetized by author — lets a reader move directly from a specific equation order, author, or problem type to the relevant worked solution, without first locating and cross-referencing dozens of separate books.
-As a software-engineering resource, the fifty solved exercises — together with their machine-readable export and per-example WolframAlpha check — constitute a ready-made benchmark suite: each pairs a well-posed initial value problem with an independently verified analytical answer, suitable for regression or unit testing of symbolic or numerical ODE solvers.
-As a small act of literature quality control, the verification pass itself demonstrates that even a well-regarded, widely used textbook can carry an internally inconsistent worked answer (Gangadharaiah & Sandeep, Example 4.25; Bavafa-Toosi, p.204, Example 3.3), an apparent error in a stated initial-condition jump (Angeles, p.136), or a duplicated problem (Example 3.9, byte-identical to Example 3.12) that a reader is unlikely to catch without redoing the algebra — underscoring the value of checking, not just collecting, textbook exercises before relying on them for testing purposes.
+As a software-engineering resource, the seventy-one solved exercises — together with their machine-readable export and per-example WolframAlpha check — constitute a ready-made benchmark suite: each pairs a well-posed initial value problem with an independently verified analytical answer, suitable for regression or unit testing of symbolic or numerical ODE solvers.
+As a small act of literature quality control, the verification pass itself demonstrates that even a well-regarded, widely used textbook can carry an internally inconsistent worked answer (Gangadharaiah & Sandeep, Example 4.25; Bavafa-Toosi, p.204, Example 3.3; Kamaraju & Narasimham, p.79; Krishnaveni & Rajeswari, p.476, Example 8.27; Kulakowski, Gardner & Shearer, p.435, Example A2.2), an apparent error in a stated initial-condition jump (Angeles, p.136), or a duplicated problem (Example 3.9, byte-identical to Example 3.12) that a reader is unlikely to catch without redoing the algebra — underscoring the value of checking, not just collecting, textbook exercises before relying on them for testing purposes.

 Two limitations should be noted.
 First, the survey is not exhaustive: it reflects the books available to the present compiler and is best understood as a personal, growing reading list rather than a systematic literature search.
 Second, while every solved example's closed-form solution was checked against its own stated equation and initial conditions, this verification cannot detect an error present identically in both the stated problem and its stated answer (e.g., a genuine typo in the source textbook's equation that happens to be consistent with its own — equally mistaken — answer key); nor does it substitute for tracing each problem back to first principles.
 One originally duplicated example (Gangadharaiah & Sandeep, Example 3.9) was removed rather than repaired, since its true content could not be recovered independently of Example 3.12.
 Extending the collection to further textbooks, and extending the automated verification to the Additional Exercises once solutions are added for them, are natural directions for future work.

 ---

 ## References

-Gupta, A., & Verma, Y. P. (2020).
-Automatic control engineering (1st ed.).
-I.K.
-International Pvt.
-Ltd.

 Anderson, B., & Rufer, S. (2018, August 13).
 Control theory: A brief introduction.
 Bruin Racing, Baja SAE, University of California, Los Angeles. https://doi.org/10.13140/RG.2.2.14805.17129